Cumberland, RI

 Become a Volunteer

 Get involved and be a volunteer at the race.
-Click the link below for more information.
+Click the link below to learn more and sign up for specific volunteer roles.

 Join us for the Expo

 Are you an adaptive sports organization or a company that supports individuals with disabilities?
-Click the button below to inquire about exhibiting at our Cumberland AdaptXpo.
+Click the button below to join our wonderful line-up of vendors and inquire about exhibiting at our Cumberland AdaptXpo.

 Check out the Cumberland Courses!